-For each 100 grams, butter must contain at least 82 % fat, max 18 % non-fat, of which max 16% water.
+For each 100 grams, butter must contain at least 82 % fat, max 18 % nonfat, of which max 16% water.
 It must also comply with the microbiological requirements as specified by the Ministry of Agriculture.

-When the butter is not from a cow, the species from which it is issued should be indicated.
+When the butter is not from cows, the species from which it is issued must be indicated.

-Butter with an acidity of over 15 degree (number of cc of normal potash for each 100 grams of finished products) is considered as not suitable for consumption.
+Butter with an acidity of over 15 degree (number of cc of normal potash for each 100 grams of finished products) is considered not suitable for consumption.